PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/cost-control.md

 # Fusion: Large Enterprise – Cost management evolution

-This article will evolve the narrative by adding cost controls to the Governance MVP.
+This article evolves the narrative by adding cost controls to the governance minimum viable product (MVP).

 ## Evolution of the Narrative